AnyLogic

 Total time between occurrences

-Here you can specify the period of working time (when the resource unit services an agent) and idle time that must pass between the assignments of this task.
-If the field is left empty, this type of trigger will not be applied.
+The period of working time (when the resource unit services an agent) and idle time that must pass between the assignments of this task.
+If the edit box is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit

-Here you can specify when the countdown for the Total time between occurrences parameter must start: either when the task starts or when the task finishes.
+Defines when the countdown for the Total time between occurrences property must start: either when the task starts or when the task finishes.
 If the downtime task has been started by a different trigger, the Total time between occurrences countdown will be restarted after the downtime task finishes.

 Working time between occurrences

-Here you can specify the period of working time that must pass between the assignments of this task.
+The period of working time that must pass between the assignments of this task.
 Working time includes the time spent by the resource to reach the agent that seized it and the time of service itself.
-If the field is left empty, this type of trigger will not be applied.
+If the edit box is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit